AllYouZombies/docker-gc/README.md

 * Remove all networks not used by at least one container
 * Remove all unused images

+> **Note:** `docker system prune` is not used because it will remove all unused data (i.e. volumes) by default.
+> Everythin except volumes can be recovered, but persistent data can not.
+> If you want to remove all unused data, please use `docker system prune -a` by yourself.

-> If you find this useful, please consider starring the project on [GitHub](https://github.com/Anttek-io/docker-gc).
+> **If you find this useful, please consider starring the project on [GitHub](https://github.com/Anttek-io/docker-gc).**

 ---